owncloud/ocis/docs/eos.md

 $ make eos-start
 ```

-the eos related docker containers will be created, started and setup to authenticate a gainst the ocis-glauth service.
+the eos related docker containers will be created, started and setup to authenticate against the ocis-glauth service.

 It will also copy the ocis binary to the `eos-cli1` container and start `ocis reva-storage-home` with the necessary environment variables to use the eos storage driver.